Who wants to be next to that person in the office who can’t stop coughing and sneezing? Avoid the germs and dodge the sneezing by working remote!

 Remote Workers Reduce Likelihood of Flu Being Spread

-Brandy Fulton, vice president of HR operations at Citrix, and I spoke about best practices for remote work programs that give employees seamless flexibility to work from anywhere, and keep your workforce productive, healthy and happy this flu season.
-Our remote workers can reduce the likelihood of the flu being spread.
+I recently had a conversation with Brandy Fulton, vice president of HR operations at Citrix, on the best practices for remote work programs that provide employees seamless freedom to work from anywhere and keep your staff productive, healthy, and happy during current flu season.
+We can lessen the possibility of the flu spreading by using our remote workers.

 “It’s common for companies to include formalized telecommuting as part of their business continuity plans for epidemics,” Brandy explained.
 The real benefit is for the common cold- a virus that you can’t shake and is extremely contagious.
 It’s important to have the technology & systems in place, as well as policies and guidelines to engage strong communication so that employees and managers understand and support flexible work.”
 For roles that do not require a “physical presence”, Brandy suggests the following: